 Limonene

 Limonene, a cyclic monoterpene, and its D isomer D-limonene, are found primarily in citrus peels.
 However, fresh lemonade has also been shown to be a good source of D-limonene.
 Limonene has been reported to have chemopreventive effects with respect to breast cancer, but the evidence is limited compared to that of other citrus micronutrients.
-One 2021 study reported that limonene could interfere with the effectiveness of Taxol.
+One 2024 study reported that limonene enhanced cisplatin's cancer-inhibiting effects in triple negative (ER-/PR-/HER2-) breast cancer cells.
+Another study found that limonene could interfere with the effectiveness of Taxol.

 Naringenin